-In this model, each step builds on the previous one.
-Basic research leads to practical invention, which in turn leads to new businesses and products.
-This model has been successful in the past, most notably with the transistor.
+In this model, each stage feeds into the next.
+Basic research provides the foundation for practical invention, which then leads to new businesses and products.
+This model has been proven in the past.
+Just take the transistor, for example.

-Seriously — this is an early-stage company founded by some of the smartest people on the planet.
-And its groundbreaking technology could fundamentally reshape society over the next few years.
+This is not an exaggeration – this young company has some of the brightest minds on the planet.
+And its cutting-edge technology could reshape society in the next few years.

-Today, it’s your turn to learn about this tech stock, the groundbreaking industry behind it and why it could be the next big “home-run” investment.
+But today, you have the opportunity to discover this tech stock, the industry behind it, and why it could be your next big investment success.

 The Computing Revolution Changed the World over the Past 50 Years

 The world has changed a lot over the past 40 years.
 And most of those changes have revolved around one important innovation: the computer.